STEI-ITB/HJIstore/README.md

-# Demystifying Ceph Storage Cluster 4.0
+# Build your Own Ceph Cluster

 We're going to deploy a Ceph Cluster using the configuration below: